NerTzhuLz/PhoenixBot/README.md

 as long as the relics have an era (Lith/Meso etc.) followed by a single letter and then at least one (but maybe more) number/s

 ## To Be Completed
-Figure out how to host the bot
+* Figure out how to host the bot
+* Change permissions to specify which commands can be used in Recruiting

 ### New Commands
 * Join - lets people join a squad